-In an effort to expedite the annual Conflict of Interest (COI) disclosure process and centralize administrative functions, COI processes are administered through the University COI Program, housed in the Secure and Global Research Office.
+In an effort to expedite the annual Conflict of Interest (COI) disclosure process and centralize administrative functions, COI processes are administered through the University COI Program.
 This unit is responsible for the management and administration of the COI processes.
 The Office of the Provost is charged with oversight of all COI operations and serves as the policy steward.

 All Faculty and Administrative Professional employees at Colorado State University are required to follow established University policies related to COI disclosure.
 This process is performed annually via the Kuali Research web application, hosted in cooperation through Secure and Global Research and the Office of the Provost.

 Entity: is an external business, company, or other such organization, and includes (but is not limited to) any partnership, corporation, limited liability corporation, unincorporated

 association, or other institution or organization, whether for-profit, academic, or professional.

 Financial Conflict of Interest: a Financial Conflict of Interest exists when CSU determines that an Investigator’s Significant Financial Interest is related to a funded research project and could directly and significantly affect the design, conduct or reporting of the funded research, or present the appearance thereof.

 Immediate Family Member: includes an Investigator’s spouse, domestic or civil union partner, and dependent children.